More Letters!

 Following the ABC's orders, Kearon notes that he 'has informed' the TEC representatives to ecumenical dialogs and to the Inter Anglican Standing Commission on Unity Faith and Order that their continued participation has been denied.
 Specifically, Kearon describes that their membership 'has been discontinued' or 'has been withdrawn.'
 In line with Williams' ironically infamous Pentecost letter, the actions that Kearon describes are wholly unilateral.
 It is important to note here that this unilateralism is not enacted officially by or on behalf of the Church of England.
 These attempted actions are those entirely of Williams himself, attempting to use the titular responsibilities of his Office as actual powers of privilege.
 Williams' declarations, now reiterated through Kearon, are entirely outside any structure, formal or informal, that has ever been associated with Anglicanism.
 His attempts toward enforcement will surely prove to be bizarre.

+For folks here in TEC who will now become agitated and distressed (and for those who will be delighted), it bears keeping in mind that in the real world, the ABC's declarations mean exactly nothing.
 The ABC has only limited authority in his own Church, the Church of England.
 Given his bizarre new behavior, it is now all the more important to remember that he has even less authority when it comes to inter-Anglican agencies.
 TEC may indeed elect not to send her representatives to these ecumenical dialogs and to IASCUFO.
 However, this would be mere recognition that these agencies are less Anglican and more exclusively Church of England.
 It will be recognition that the hierarchy of the Church of England is increasingly irrelevant to the wider Anglican world and much more so to the wider world of ecumenical and inter-faith conversation and ministry.
 It is important to note that it is Williams that is bringing about these stinging revelations; not TEC.
 If the Church of England, in the person of Rowan Williams, truly wishes to reject her partnership in mission and ministry with TEC, TEC will not be the party to suffer for it.

 TEC will continue with its inter-faith and ecumenical dialogs, and its inter-Anglican ministries.
 Our Presiding Bishop makes this clear in her richly Anglican response to the ABC's pathetic Pentecost address.
 If TEC does elect not to send its representatives, it will not be because Williams has declared that thus and so it shall be.
 It will be because the ABC's attempts to foist upon us and upon the wider Anglican Communion a new and un-Anglican autocracy are growing hindrances and distractions to our Christian witness, obstacles to our ecumenical integrity.
 One hopes, though, that TEC will send her representatives anyway, reminding Williams that he has no authority, nor does the Church of England, to 'withdraw' memberships that do not belong to them.
 This approach would compel Williams' own Lambeth hierarchy to choose either to act in accord with Williams' efforts toward a bizarre new paradigm or to respect the true limits of both their own authority and his.
 Williams is implementing a strategy of trying to divide the Churches of the Communion against one another and so to conquer us all doctrinally and organizationally.
 By responding with respectful refusal to defer to his imperialistic whimsy, we may successfully turn this strategy around upon him and his Church of England bureaucracy and so, defeat his efforts.
 Williams won't like it; that's obvious.
 But whether he stays in Office, resigns, or is removed, even he will be the better for our rejection of his imperialistic impulses.